-And not just creating any old LinkedIn profile–creating a kickass one that will impress recruiters.
+And not just creating any old LinkedIn profile — creating a high-quality profile that will impress recruiters.

-Don’t worry; it’ll be easy if you follow the advice below:
+Don’t worry.
+It’ll be easy if you follow these steps:

 1. Use a Professional Picture

 The picture is the first impression people will have of your LinkedIn profile.
-And the only thing you can do that’s worse than no picture at all is to have a picture that makes you look bad.
-You don’t need to have a professional photo shoot, but make sure that you avoid the following things in your LinkedIn profile picture:
+And the only thing worse than no picture is a bad picture.
+You don’t need to have a professional photoshoot, but make sure that you avoid the following things in your LinkedIn profile picture: